freesewing/markdown/newsletter/2021q3/en.md

 Here's what we've included for you:

 - 😢 Farewell David: Remembering David Page Coffin (2-minute read - by Joost)
-- 🕵️ Behind the seams: An FIXME (8-minute read - by Eleonore)
+- 🕵️ Behind the seams: An Gargouri (8-minute read - by Eleonore)
 - 🤓 Git good: Let’s walk through a simple FreeSewing contribution together (2-minute read - by Natalia)
 - ⚡ FreeSewing v2.16: This one's for the developers (1-minute read - by Joost)
 - 🤷 Gender is an anti-pattern (3-minute read - by Joost)